When was the EEA Agreement signed? When did it come into effect?

 When was the Court established?

-The Court came into operation following the entry into force of the EEA Agreement on 1 January 1994; the seat of the Court was initially in Geneva, and from September 1996 in Luxembourg.
+The Court came into operation following the entry into force of the EEA Agreement on 1 January 1994; the seat of the Court was initially in Geneva, and since September 1996 it has had its seat in Luxembourg.

 Why is Luxembourg the seat of the Court?

-Luxembourg was chosen as the seat of the Court, as it is also the seat of the EU Courts. to facilitate cooperation.
+The EFTA States chose Luxembourg as the seat of the Court, as it is also the seat of the EU Courts, facilitating cooperation between the courts.

 Where are the Court’s premises?

-The Court’s premises are in the Hemicycle Building, on Kirchberg.
-Luxembourg-City.
+The Court’s premises are in the Hemicycle Building, in Kirchberg, Luxembourg-City.

 Which languages does the Court use?

 The official language of the Court is English.
-In advisory opinion cases, the language of the referring court may be used by private parties, i.e. Icelandic, German and Norwegian.
+In advisory opinion cases, the language of the referring court may be used by the national court when submitting a request for an advisory opinion and by private parties to the case before the national court, i.e. Icelandic, German and Norwegian.

 Is the Court part of EFTA?

-The Court is an independent judicial body established under the so-called Surveillance and Court Agreement entered into by the 3 EEA/EFTA States.
-The Court’s staff is remunerated in accordance with the Coordinated Organizations’ common system of salaries.
+The Court is an independent judicial body established under the so-called Surveillance and Court Agreement (Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice) entered into by the 3 EFTA States.

 Who sets the budget and how are the contributions fixed?

-The budget of the Court is adopted annually by the ESA/Court Committee, which consists of the representatives of the EFTA States who are among the Contracting Parties to the EEA Agreement, on the basis of a proposal submitted by the Court.
+The budget of the Court is adopted annually by the ESA/Court Committee, which consists of the representatives of the EEA EFTA States, on the basis of a proposal submitted by the Court.
 The scale of contributions as established by the ESA/Court Committee is currently: Norway 89%, Iceland 9% and Liechtenstein 2%.

 JUDGES